 So yes, there’s a French version of Netflix, a Mexican version and an American version too.
 In fact there’s a different Netflix library version in every one of the 200 odd countries that Netflix supports.
 This would be fine except there’s a small issue, these versions vary greatly and so do the shows and movies which are on them.
 Some of the Netflix content is incredible and some less so, which can seem kinda unfair as everyone pays a similar subscription.

 Well there’s no real doubt here if you consider number of movies and most recently released.
-The US version of Netflix has more than 2ooo-3000 more films and shows than many others.
-Obviously it misses out on region specific stuff, but for overall quality and content the US version of Netflix is streets ahead of the competition.
-Not only is there more stuff but it’s usually includes later releases and blockbusters that never make it onto the other versions of Netflix.
+The US Netflix has more than 2ooo-3000 more films and shows than many others.
+Obviously it misses out on region specific stuff, but for overall quality and content the American Netflix is streets ahead of the competition.
+Not only is there more stuff but it usually includes later releases and blockbusters that never make it onto the other versions of Netflix.

 How to trick Netflix to think you are in the US